 Difficulty processing lactose in normal or high amounts

-Lactose is a protein found in human milk.
+Lactose is a sugar found in human milk.
 If your baby is unable to digest lactose fully, it could lead to excessive intestinal gas.

 Some babies have lactose intolerance or Transient Lactose Deficiency, which means they have difficulty breaking down normal amounts of lactose.
 However, your baby’s farting could still be due to lactose even if they don’t have either of these conditions.